Weak solutions to the Navier-Stokes inequality with arbitrary energy profiles: Proof of Theorem

 We now turn to the proof of Theorem \ref{thm_main2}.
-For this purpose we will need to use Scheffer's construction of a weak solution to the NSI with the singular set $S$ satisfying $d_H(S)\in [\xi , 1]$ (that is Theorem \ref{thm_scheffer_1D}), similarly as we used the construction with the blow-up at a single point in \eqref{the_use_of_scheffer_constructions} above.
+For this purpose we will need to use Scheffer's construction of a weak solution to the NSI with the singular set $S$ satisfying $d_H(S)\in [\xi , 1]$ (that is Theorem \ref{thm_scheffer_1D}), similarly as we used $\mathfrak {u}$ (defined in \eqref{scheffers_switching_solution}) above.

 To this end we first introduce some handy notation related to constructions of Cantor sets.